Look, I understand.

 However, if you work full-time like me, and you’d like to keep your sanity (and your full-time blogging dreams alive), choose the shorter route.

-Why I Write Shorter Posts?
+Why I Write Shorter Posts on This Blog?

 Just recently, I experienced something that I hadn’t experienced for a long, long time: It felt good to write a blog post.
 At first, I didn’t quite know why, but I then realized that these certain elements had finally fallen into place: